I Have Space: Discover an extra source of income with zero investments

 Our partners in success

 At the heart of Amazon’s successful delivery strategy lies its last-mile connectivity program — IHS.
-What began with 2,500 neighborhood stores, now has over 17,500 stores.
+What began with 2,500 neighborhood stores, now has over 20,000 stores.
 Its programme partners are local entrepreneurs — general store owners, kiosk owners, mobile accessories, repair and recharge shopkeepers, grocery store owners, vegetable vendors, etc. — who are not only familiar with their neighbourhoods, but also enjoy the goodwill of their communities.
-This makes them excellent choices as local points-persons for the delivery and receipt of customer packages in small neighbourhoods.
-What attracts such partners to the program is the opportunity to earn an extra income that often almost equals their primary income.

 Take the case of Arun, a mobile recharge and repair shop owner in Amritsar, Punjab.
 His business wasn’t flourishing and life was quite hard for him—he was barely able to meet daily expense of his family.
 But once he started working with Amazon, his life changed completely.

 When I started this work, I did not have to make any investment.
 There was no fee.
 So I thought it would be a part-time work and would provide some additional income.
 But soon, it turned into my primary source of income.
 Now I am able to fulfil every need of my family